DNYFZR/rs-geospatial/README.md

   - using Haversine or Geodesic measurements

 - extract geopackage datasets from web hosted zip archives and process into memory for analysis

+### Crates

+- geo : core co-ord / point / polygon... structures
+- proj4rs : crs transformations - less overhead than the full proj crate
+- crs-definitions : works well with proj4rs & saves having to code in all the crs strings, just call the def from here.
+- zip : handles zip archives
+- geozero : handles wkb / wkt transformations
+- reqwest : for getting geospatial files from the web
+- rusqlite : for handling gpkg formatted SQLite DBs